Injuries & Moves: Stefanic recalled; Paris optioned

 Sanó had been dealing with soreness in his surgically repaired left knee and was placed on the injured list on May 1, retroactive to April 28.
 He left games early on April 24 and April 26 with left knee soreness and underwent an MRI exam on April 27 that revealed inflammation, necessitating a trip to the IL.

 After starting a rehab assignment in the Arizona Complex League, Sanó accidentally burned his left knee on May 25 because of a mishap with a heating pad.
-He was pulled from his rehab assignment on May 29 because the burn was severe enough that he needs further treatment.
-He resumed baseball activities on May 31 but still isn't ready to play in games.
-(Last updated: May 31)
+He was pulled from his rehab assignment on May 29 because the burn was severe enough that he needed further treatment.
+He resumed baseball activities on May 31 and played in his first game since the heating pad issue on June 8, recording one hit in three at-bats.
+(Last updated: June 8)

 INF (left hamstring strain)